countable-web/open-source-corporation/admin/STORAGE.md

 ## Purpose

 To enable anyone to find any file or asset, without having to ask the person who created it where it is.
+For example:
+  * devs need to find sliced versions of assets
+  * clients and other team members need to find mock-ups, and know which is latest, such as XD links.
+  * artists need to find raw project files in order to be able to take over each others' work.

 ## List of Storage Locations